-- 10. Board of Appeals: Any person aggrieved by a decision of the building inspector may appeal to the Board of Adjustment as set up in the Brookline Zoning and Land Use Ordinance, Article XII, said Board shall have the power by a vote of a majority of its members, upon an appeal to vary the application of any provision of the Building Code to any particular case, when, in its opinion, the enforcement thereof would do manifest injustice and would be contrary to the spirit and purpose of such building regulations or public interest. - 11.
-Exceptions to the Requirements for a Variance: - A. Single Family Dwellings: Any person having a lot size of 40,000 sq. ft. and 150' frontage and who can meet the set back and side line requirements as set forth in the Zoning and Land Use Ordinance shall not require a variance in order to obtain a building permit.
-Any person having a lot size of less than 40,000 sq. ft. and/or 150' frontage or who can not meet the set back requirements shall require a variance prior to the issuance of a building permit. - B. Two-Family Dwellings: Any person having a lot size of 80,000 sq. ft. and 150' frontage and who can meet the set back and side line requirements as set forth in the Zoning and Land Use Ordinance shall not require a variance in order to obtain a building permit.
+- conformity with the provisions of the ordinance. - Separability Clause: The invalidity of any provisions of this ordinance shall not affect the validity of any other provisions. - Penalty: Every person, persons, firm, or corporation violating any of the provisions of this ordinance shall be fined not more than ten dollars upon conviction for each day such violation may exist. - 10.
+Board of Appeals: Any person aggrieved by a decision of the building inspector may appeal to the Board of Adjustment as set up in the Brookline Zoning and Land Use Ordinance, Article XII, said Board shall have the power by a vote of the majority of its members, upon an appeal to vary the application of any provision of the Building Code to any particular case, when, in its opinion, the enforcement thereof would do manifest injustice and would be contrary to the spirit and purpose of such building regulations or public interest. - 11.
+Exceptions to the Requirements for a Variance: - Single Family Dwellings: Any person having a lot size of 40,000 sq. ft. and 150' frontage and who can meet the set back and side line requirements as set forth in the Zoning and Land Use Ordinance shall not require a variance in order to obtain a building permit.
+Any person having a lot size of less than 40,000 sq. ft. and/or 150' frontage or who cannot meet the set back requirements shall require a variance prior to the issuance of a building permit. - Two-Family Dwellings: Any person having a lot size of 80,000 sq. ft. and 150' frontage and who can meet the set back and side line requirements as set forth in the Zoning and Land Use Ordinance shall not require a variance in order to obtain a building permit.
 Any person having a lot size of less than 80,000 sq. ft. and/or 150' frontage or who cannot meet the set back or side line requirements shall require a variance prior to the issuance of a building permit. - 12.
-Effect: This ordinance shall take effect upon its passage.
+This ordinance shall take effect upon its passage.